-- If they do respond, it is usually inappropriate.
+- If they do respond, it is usually inappropriate to the situation

-- The seizure can last from 30 seconds to 3 minutes.
+- The seizure can range from 30 seconds to 3 minutes

-- After the seizure, the person is often confused and may not remember anything that happened just before or during the event.
+- After the seizure, the person is often confused for a short time, and may not remember anything that happened before or during the event.

-The most commonly recognised absence seizure is the typical absence seizure.
+The most common absence seizure is the typical absence seizure.
 There are other less common types of absence seizures that are briefly discussed here.

 These seizures can happen numerous times a day causing learning to be disrupted.
 They generally respond well to medication.